MayaGans/BayesianBabe/content/authors/admin/_index.md

 - Visitors
 ---

-I am a mycologist turned data scientist.
-I love statistics, data visualization, and all things JavaScript.
-I am currently a statistical programmer for Cytel.
+I am currently a statistical programmer at Cytel where I develop custom applications using R and JavaScript.
 As an RStudio intern I designed [TidyBlocks](tidyblocks.tech), a visual block based programming language.
-I also create music related infographics for [JamBase.com](https://www.jambase.com/article/new-orleans-jazz-fest-after-dark-deep-dive).
+I also co-wrote [JavaScript for Data Science](https://js4ds.org).
+I use `ggplot2` and `d3.js` to create music related infographics for [JamBase.com](https://www.jambase.com/article/new-orleans-jazz-fest-after-dark-deep-dive).
 When I'm not coding, I'm climbing tall mountains.